Code-Institute-Submissions/milestoneproject2-2/README.md

 ## UX

 This website is for user who want to play a game of Simon, as such when making it I wanted to ensure that none of the colours were so bright it would hurt users eyes if they looked at the game for an extended period of time.

  - As a user I wanted to be able to be able to quickly have some sort of "help" pop-up so that anyone who was unsure of how to play could find out without needing to look to external resources.
- - The user should also be able to reset the game whenever they want to via the use of a "reset" button.
+ - As a user I should also be able to reset the game whenever I want to via the use of a "reset" button.

 Below is a link to the wireframe that was used for this website (https://gyazo.com/bd9ee24feeb9aba8a1118e70dbcc9a22)